-For less emergent situations, it may be appropriate to call the Colorado Crisis Services statewide behavioral health crisis hotline 1-844-493-TALK (8255), or the National Suicide Prevention Lifeline, 1-800-273-TALK (8255).
-Calls to both numbers are routed to a nearby certified crisis center with trained counselors.
+For less emergent situations, it may be appropriate to call the National Suicide Prevention Lifeline, 1-800-273-TALK (8255).
+Calls to this number are routed to a nearby certified crisis center with trained counselors.
 Counselors are available 24/7 and provide services in English, Spanish and many other languages.
-The Colorado Crisis Services hotline also has a "warmline" option, where patients or their families can call and get support from trained peer specialists (individuals with lived experience).
 Veterans calling the National Lifeline may press "1" to be directed to a crisis center run by the Department of Veterans Affairs.
 The service is free anywhere in the United States.
 The most effective and expedient response will depend on the resources in your area.